Preseason Rowing - THIS PROGRAM IS ON-HOLD GIVEN THE CURRENT CORNAVIRUS SITUATION.

 NVRC Speakers Program

-In 2019, we will again try to have guest speakers share their expertise with the membership.
+In 2020, we will again try to have guest speakers share their expertise with the membership.
 The speakers will focus on topics of interest to masters rowers.
 We hope to bring in physical trainers, coaches, and yoga instructors to speak on subjects including injury prevention, incorporating rowing into a whole healthy lifestyle, and introduction to yoga.
 These program are free of charge to NVRC members and will be offered separately from practices.
-Our first speaker program will be scheduled in May and will talk about injury prevention.

 So what are you waiting for - Join Now!